KaiyaFox/main-site/hotel.md

 <hr>

 # Parking
-For the Hilton Milwaukee City Center garage, parking is $12 per Vehicle each day, including in-and-out privileges.
+For the Hilton Milwaukee garage, parking is $12 per Vehicle each day, including in-and-out privileges.

 You MUST validate your parking ticket!
 There are two ways: